vreddy9/zapi/README.md

 	* fill in credentials in the config.rb file

 ## Usage
-	* sesh = Zapi::Session.new, creates a new session
+	* sesh = Zapi::Session.new(username: '', password: ''), creates a new session
 	* inv = sesh.invoice
 	* invoices = inv.all
 	* specificInvoice = inv.where(id: 'asd123')